Is fast fashion impossible to kill?

 In today’s age, socially conscious shopping is en vogue.
-You might’ve thought that harkened the death of fast fashion, as a new generation of consumers has begun to shun its wastefulness—embracing, in its place, vintage and secondhand clothing as a planet-friendlier wardrobe.
+You might’ve thought that harkened the death of fast fashion, as a new generation of consumers has begun to shun its wastefulness—embracing, in its place, secondhand clothing as a planet-friendlier wardrobe—but according to vintage reseller ThredUp, that’s not quite true.

-But while Gen Z’s heart is in the right place, fast fashion is still hard to quit, according to vintage reseller ThredUp.
-In its 2022 annual report on the state of retail, the company found that only 17% of shoppers say they plan to spend less money on fast fashion in the next five years, despite 50% believing it’s harmful for the environment and 43% even admitting they feel guilty for buying from stores like Zara, H&M, and Forever 21.
+While Gen Z’s heart is in the right place, fast fashion is still hard to quit.
+In ThredUp’s 2022 annual report on the state of retail, the company found that only 17% of shoppers say they plan to spend less money on fast fashion in the next five years, despite 50% believing it’s harmful for the environment and 43% even admitting they feel guilty for buying from stores like Zara, H&M, and Forever 21.

 Why the dichotomy?
 Blame a suffering economy and high inflation rates, for starters.
 Apparel is among the top five categories where consumers have noticed rising prices recently (alongside groceries and gasoline), and against that backdrop, fast fashion’s famously budget-happy price tags for off-the-runway designs are hard to pass up.
 According to the report, 72% say they shop fast fashion because it’s “good value for the money,” and another 20% say they feel pressured to have the latest styles due to social media.